Mondays 7.30 pm Meditation are taking place at OPEN Ealing in Dicken’s Yard, Central Ealing.

 What is meditation?

-Meditation practice is a simple and powerful way to relax, quiet your busy mind, and connect with your deeper self.
+Meditation is a simple and powerful way to relax, quiet your busy mind, and connect with your deeper self.
 Mindfulness and meditation teachers variously describe the practice as going within, stilling the mind, finding inner peace, and experiencing being rather than doing.

 For me, meditation is all these things, and a healer of body, mind and spirit.
 It will help you: